November 11, Reading 1 – 1 Chronicles 29

 “Each one must give as he has decided in his heart, not reluctantly or under compulsion, for God loves a cheerful giver.”

-Let us wrestle with what this means for us in our lives today.
-To be generous without thought of return, and to guard against the pressure to give under compulsion or reluctantly.
+To be generous without thought of return, and to guard against the pressure to give under compulsion or reluctance.

 * Dear Lord God,

-You love a cheerful giver – Please help us give cheerfully!
+You love a cheerful giver – Please help us give cheerfully.

 Amen.